johnlardis/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 ### **Proof of Stake**

 Cardano works on a specially designed proof-of-stake (PoS) blockchain protocol for consensus called Ouroboros.
-This consensus mechanism allows for ADA to be sent and received easily and securely at all times, while also ensuring the safety of smart contracts on the Cardano blockchain.
-At the same time, as a PoS consensus mechanism, Ourboros provides rewards to token holders who stake their ADA to the network and help ensure network consensus.

 The Ourboros process works in the follow steps: